How to Trace, Report Spoofed/Phishing Emails (With Example)

 Based on the WHOIS lookup above and the IP 143.210.250.100, we can see that it is registered to the University of Leicester.
 Looking further into the WHOIS information, we see an abuse contact: abuse [at] le.ac.uk.
 In this case, forward the email with full email headers to that email address with subject "ATTN ADMIN - SPAMMER ON YOUR NETWORK" to complete the complaint report.

-Why Does the Email Say It's From Me (When It's Not)?
+Why Does the Email Say It's From Me When It's Not?

-In spoofing cases, the email often appears to come 'from you' only because your address was forged in the 'From' field.
+In spoofing cases, the email can appear to come 'from you' because your address was forged (faked) in the 'From' field.
 The real sender can only be identified through header analysis as I suggested above.

-Spoofing is allowed because in the early days of the Internet, spam wasn't a concern when email protocols were created.
-That's why DKIM, SPF, and reverse DNS are now used in the majority of email headers on modern day email servers, so that you can identify the true origin.
+This is allowed to happen because in the very early days of the Internet, spam and spoofing wasn't a concern when email protocols were established.
+That's why DKIM, SPF, and reverse DNS are now used in the majority of email headers on modern day email servers, so that you can identify the true origin, and so that the final receiving MTA (mail transport agent) can determine how to handle it (i.e.: mark it as spam, greylist it, accept, or deny it).

 Why Don't They Make It Easier to Report a Spoofed or Phishing Email?

-You can see based on the number of steps I've outlined in this article just how complicated it is to make a formal complaint and to get it addressed to the appropriate authority.
-This is why reporting spoofed emails or phishing emails is generally not automated and also why most people don't do it.
+Based on the number of steps I've outlined, you can see that making a formal complaint requires some effort and understanding.
+This is why reporting spoofed emails or phishing emails is generally not automated in this manner and also why most people don't do it.

 Furthermore, most organizations online don't care about spoofing / spam complaints unless the email came from a hosted server or hosted site, which are rented services.
-In this case, if enough spam complaints were levied, the hosting service would no longer be reliable for sending emails, and thus customers wouldn't rent their services - as such, the hosting company would take action.
+In this case, if enough spam complaints were levied, word would get out that the hosting service is not reliable and customers wouldn't rent their services.
+As such, the hosting company would take action.

-That said, almost all email servers today use DKIM (domain keys), SPF (sender policy framework) and reverse DNS to authenticate emails and reject or greylist unknown sources, which is pretty much 'good enough' to stop the majority of spam.
+Also, as I've already mentioned: almost all modern email servers today use DKIM (domain keys), SPF (sender policy framework) and reverse DNS to authenticate emails.
+ChatGPT (artificial intelligence) estimates that 80 to 95% of spam is rejected using these methods.

 I hope that helps.